UBA Pro Basketball League

 The United Basketball Alliance (UBA) was the first men’s professional basketball league in India, comprising eight teams.
 The UBA was headquartered in Pune and had a city team, Pune Peshwas.
 The first UBA match was played on 17 July 2015 at Gachibowli Indoor Stadium, Hyderabad between Bengaluru Beast and Pune Peshwas.
 The match was won by Pune Peshwas as they pulled out an 88-81 win.
 This marked the first time a professional basketball league tipped off in India.

 The league played out between 2015 and 2017.
-Yet, the Basketball Federation of India did not invite UBA players for national and international tournaments.
+However, the Basketball Federation of India did not invite UBA players for national and international tournaments.
 UBA was replaced by Elite Pro Basketball League in 2022.

 Teams

 The UBA comprised eight teams which competed across two divisions: Mumbai Challengers, Delhi Capitals, Punjab Steelers and Haryana Gold in the North Division, while Chennai Slam, Pune Peshwas, Bengaluru Beast and Hyderabad Sky made the South Division.